ampproject/amphtml/ads/uzou.md

 </amp-ad>
 ```

-Uzou widget code code must be published by [our administration screen](https://uzou.speee-ad.jp/).
+Uzou widget code must be published by [our administration screen](https://uzou.speee-ad.jp/).
 Please do not directly install the above code.

 ## Parameters